Nida0709/blockGame/README.md

 # BlockGame maked by Nida
-## This is for practicing javascript
+## This is created for practicing javascript
+### If anyone wants to create something with JavaScript, please use this as a reference.